OmarKhachidze/skapi_obligations/README.md

 In the first 10 hours, I completed the app architecture and design.
 I then spent a few additional hours finalizing and polishing the full application.

-All issues, pull requests, and implementation details are documented in the current pull request.
+All issues, pull requests, and implementation details are documented in the current repository.

 There are two branches in the repository: